abhi3700/toe_contracts/toeridetaxi/README.md

 ## TODO
 * [ ] addrating action
+	- here, the `dristatus` would be changed from "assigned" to "online"
 * [ ] Can `finish`, `addfareact`, `recvfare` be merged into one action by automatically transferring the money after adding the actual fare.

 ### NOTES